2,5-Dimethoxy-4-iodoamphetamine

-2,5-Dimethoxy-4-iodoamphetamine (DOI) is a psychedelic drug of the amphetamine and 4-substituted-2,5-dimethoxyamphetamine (DOx) families.
-It is relatively little-used as a recreational drug but is frequently used in scientific research in the study of psychedelics and serotonin receptors.
+2,5-Dimethoxy-4-iodoamphetamine (DOI) is a psychedelic drug of the phenethylamine, amphetamine, and DOx families.
+It is little-used recreationally, but is widely used in scientific research in the study of psychedelics and serotonin receptors.
+The drug is taken orally.

-DOI acts as a potent serotonin 5-HT_{2} receptor agonist, including of the serotonin 5-HT_{2A} and 5-HT_{2C} receptors.
-The compound has a stereocenter, and R-(−)-DOI is the more active stereoisomer. [^{125}I]-R-(−)-DOI is used as a radioligand and indicator of the presence of serotonin 5-HT_{2A} receptors in studies.
+It acts as a potent serotonin 5-HT_{2} receptor agonist, including of the serotonin 5-HT_{2A} and 5-HT_{2C} receptors.
+Analogues of DOI include 2C-I, DOB, DOC, DOM, and 25I-NBOMe, among others.